 Lattice and Skirting

-The cost of putting down a good grade of fabric and stones, is around $1.50-$2.50 per square foot.
-Depending on what type of stone you choose.
-For a deck that is low to the ground, especially if you are getting lattice or skirting installed, we would normally use regular gray stone.
+The cost of putting down a good grade of fabric and stones is around $2.00-$3.00 per square foot, depending on stone choice.
+For a deck that is low to the ground, especially if you are getting lattice or skirting installed, we recommend regular grey stone.
 They will be at the low end, price wise.
-For a deck that is higher above ground, we usually go with some type of colored, landscaping stone, like river rock for example.
-That will increase the cost up to around $2.00-$2.50 per square foot.
+For a deck that is higher above ground, we use some type of colored, landscaping stone like River Rock.
+That increases the cost to around $3.00-$3.50 per square foot.